BhumitJ/Torn-points-market-analysis/README.md

 5. Click the adjacent Refresh button to refresh the queries (may take some time).
 6. If Excel asks for privacy/authentication settings for the web source, approve as required.

----

 ## How to reuse the Power Query
+How to reuse the Power Query for other items
-1. Open Excel → Data → Get Data → .
+1. Open Excel → Data → Get Data → Launch Power Query Editor.
-2. Advanced Editor → paste the content of `.m.txt`.
-3. Replace placeholders or configure Excel named cells to feed `product_id` and `api_key`.
+2. There is a list of queries on the left-hand side.
+3. You can use the automated queries to pull out item info and market data for a given item using the item ID.
+4. Enter in item ID.
+(More details in README_powerquery.md)
+5. The query will result in a neat, detailed tabled from the JSON returned by api.
+The market data will only have price and quantity.
+Please always make sure you enter the correct item ID.
-4. Close & Load.
+6. Close & Load to your workbook.

-Detailed step-by-step in `powerquery/import_instructions.md`.
+Detailed step-by-step in `powerquery/README_powerquery.md`.

----

 ## API key/config (security)
 - **Do not** store API keys in the repo.